Implementing a Data Platform

 • Velocity: Speed of data processing.
 How fast must you process the data?.
 Batch or streaming?
 The closer to real-time your information need is the more responsive a data platform must be to incoming data.

-A modern data platform must be able to cope with the growth of a needs vector on those three axes.
+A modern data platform must be able to accommodate the growth of needs on those three axes.

 The following image shows the difference between batch and streaming processing.
 Batch processes the data events stored/buffered over a period of time while streaming processes them as soon as the data events are available.